Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 ### The `ps` command

 The `ps` command gives you a snapshot of all the currently running processes.
-By itself, with no arguments, it shows all your shell processes (in other words, not much).
-But it's a different story when you a `-e` flag:
+By itself, with no arguments, it shows all your shell processes — in other words, not much.
+But it's a different story when you include a `-e` flag:

 ```bash
 ps -e